sujansriram/Chatroom_Project/README.md

 (MUST include the final slash at the end of the path or there will be an error!)

 ## Further Extensions We Would Have Liked To Include:
-If we had extra time, we would have:
+#### If we had extra time, we would have:
 1. Created user types: participants, moderators and admin
 2. Added logic to delete the chatroom method so that a chatroom automatically deletes when no users exist in the chatroom
 3. Enabled videos to be sent as messages
+4. In the front-end, it would be nice to include automated suggestions for text (This can be done by implementing ChatGpt's API)